QMTesting/qmtesting.github.io/_posts/2025-08-08-smoke-testing-how-to-techniques.md

 ## 🛠️ How to Perform Smoke Testing Effectively

-### 1. 🔍 Focus on Essential Features
+### 1. 🔍 Identify Critical Paths
-Start by identifying the most important parts of your application—those that users rely on every day.
-These might include login systems, navigation menus, data entry forms, or dashboards.
-If these don’t work, deeper testing is pointless.
+Begin by identifying the essential functionalities of the application—the core features that must work for the software to be considered minimally viable.
+These are often determined based on user requirements and business priorities.

 ### 2. 🧪 Build Simple Test Scenarios
-Create a small set of test cases that cover the critical features.
-These should be easy to run and quick to evaluate.
-Think of them as a checklist for basic functionality.
+Develop a set of concise test cases that cover the identified critical paths.
+These test cases should be simple yet comprehensive enough to verify basic functionalities like login, basic navigation, data input, and output.

 #### Examples:
 - Can users log in successfully?
 - Does the homepage load without errors?
 - Can data be entered and saved?

-### 3. 🚀 Use Automation to Speed Things Up
+### 3. 🚀 Automate Where Possible
-To provide quick feedback, automae smoke tests to run every time a new build is created.
-This helps catch problems early and keeps the development process moving smoothly.
+Automating smoke tests can significantly speed up the testing process and reduce human error.
+Use automated testing tools to execute repetitive smoke tests consistently and integrate them into the continuous integration/continuous deployment (CI/CD) pipeline for faster feedback.

 #### Tools to consider:
 - Selenium
 - Cypress
 - Jenkins (for CI integration)

-### 4. ⚙️ Keep It Shallow but Wide
+### 4. ⚙️ Prioritize Stability Over Depth
-Smoke testing isn’t about deep analysis—it’s about broad coverage.
+As smoke testing focuses on the surface-level functionality, avoid testing edge cases or intricate scenarios during this phase.
+Save detailed and edge-case testing for subsequent stages like functional testing and regression testing.
 Avoid testing rare scenarios or edge cases.
 Instead, make sure the main features are working as expected.

-### 5. 📝 Track Results and Flag Issues
+### 5. 📝Document Results and Report Defects
-Document what you test, what you expect, and what actually happens.
-If something fails, report it immediately so developers can fix it before more time is spent on deeper testing.
+Maintain clear documentation of the smoke testing process, including test cases, expected results, and actual outcomes.
+If any critical functionality fails, report defects promptly, allowing developers to address issues early in the development cycle.

-### 6. 🔄 Adjust as the Project Evolves
+### 6. 🔄 Iterate and Improve
-As your software grows, so should your smoke tests.
-Update your test cases to reflect new features or changes in user behavior.
+Continuously refine your smoke testing approach based on feedback and the evolving needs of the project.
+Update test cases as the application's critical functionalities change or expand.
 Regular reviews help keep your testing relevant and effective.

 ## 🎯 Conclusion
 Smoke testing is a simple yet powerful tool for maintaining software quality.
 By checking the basics early, teams can avoid wasting time on unstable builds and focus their efforts where it matters most.